 The faculty may establish regular or special committees and shall elect members in accordance with existing faculty rules.
 All regular committees shall consist of six faculty members, elected for terms of three years, with two members elected annually unless there is specific provision to the contrary.
-Vacancies shall be filled by special elections.
+Vacancies shall be filled by special elections unless the remaining term to be filled is for one academic year or less, in which case the vacancy shall be filled by the Senate Steering Committee.
 The chair of a faculty committee shall be a faculty member except as otherwise indicated in The Faculty Manual.
 Every committee shall meet at least once a year and whenever new members are elected or appointed.
 Committees shall meet as often as necessary to complete their business.
 Voting by proxy is not permitted.
 All student members of regular faculty committees shall be voting members.